 In an effort to analogize the current case to Singleton v.
-Merrill-where this Court held that Rep. Pringle and Sen. McClendon were not entitled to legislative privilege because they had waived the privilege through "extensive litigation conduct," (id. at 941)-Plaintiffs argue that "[t]he Chairs have affirmatively and actively sought to defend the legislation throughout this litigation."
+Merrill-where this Court held that Rep. Pringle and Sen. McClendon were not entitled to legislative privilege because they had waived the privilege through "extensive litigation conduct," (id. at 941)-Plaintiffs argue that the Chairs "active[ly] participat[ed]" in the litigation.
 (Doc.
-115 at 44-45.)
-Plaintiffs then, in a footnote, direct this Court to the fact that Rep. Pringle and Sen. McClendon (acting as then-Senate Chair of the Committee): (a) joined in opposing Plaintiffs' Motion to Recuse, (Doc.
+138 at 37-38.)
+Plaintiffs note that Rep. Pringle and Sen. McClendon (acting as then-Senate Chair of the Committee): (a) joined in opposing Plaintiffs' Motion to Recuse, (Doc.
 045); (b) answered Plaintiffs' original Complaint, (Doc.
 053); and (b) joined in opposing Plaintiffs' Motion to Modify the stay then in place in this case, (Doc.
 073).
-These are not examples of "extensive litigation conduct" like those considered by this Court in Singleton.
+These are not examples of "extensive litigation conduct" like those considered by this Court in Singleton, though.